367379425/Branch-and-Bound/README.md

 # To Do List 😶‍🌫️

 * Provide a **schematic diagram** of my understanding about B&B.
-* Extend my code to be more general.
-Now my B&B only use linear relaxation and the strategy implemented in my code has limitations.
-For a instance, there are many other methods for models relaxation and various branch rules.
+* Extend my code to make it more general.
+Now my B&B only uses linear relaxation, and the strategy implemented in my code has limitations.
+For instance, there are many other methods for models relaxation and various branch rules.
 * My temporary goal is to replicate the algorithm describe in particular paper my teacher required me to do.🙃